Eboubaker/Eboubaker/README.md

 **About me**
 - 💼 FullStack Engineer at Soft-Lines LLC.
-- ❤️ I like building challenging an innovative softwares.
+- ❤️ I like building challenging and innovative softwares.
 - 📫 Send me something at eboubakkar@gmail.com

 <!---